 Beth Greenaway (UKSA) asked if Shaun Quegan has been involved, and Mark noted he has been involved.
 Stephen noted that the R&D component of GFOI may be making a related Horizon 2020 proposal and Shaun is involved in that.

-Alex Held (CSIRO) noted that ESA is also funding the GEO Wiki and this could be a place to store the calibration and validation data.
+Alex Held (CSIRO) noted that ESA is also funding a GEO Wiki and this could be a place to store the calibration and validation data.

 Stephen noted that biomass is one of the key terrestrial ECVs in the updated GCOS IP.